Blog

 Employment and recovery

-The Occupational Therapy profession is based on the value and importance of occupation as part of wellbeing and recovery.
+However, the Occupational Therapy profession is based on the value and importance of occupation as part of wellbeing and recovery.
 Work, employment and education offer multiple physical, social and psychological benefits.
 Although there are some moves in the right direction, Ireland needs to do more to provide appropriate supports to allow disabled people to participate on an equal basis in the workplace.

 Spina Bifida and Hydrocephalus Awareness Week